Skill Format

 Taps: GitHub Repos as Registries

 Section titled “Taps: GitHub Repos as Registries”Skills are organized into taps — GitHub repositories that act as registries.
-A tap is simply a repo containing one or more skill directories at its root:
+Any GitHub repository can be a tap.
+Just add folders with SKILL.md files anywhere in your repo — skills are automatically discovered:

 Adding a Tap

 Section titled “The SKILL.md File”The SKILL.md file uses standard markdown with YAML frontmatter.
-The frontmatter holds metadata (name, version, description, supported agents, etc.) and the markdown body contains the actual skill instructions that get loaded into the AI agent.
+The frontmatter holds metadata and the markdown body contains the actual skill instructions that get loaded into the AI agent.

 ## Instructions